influxdata/iot-api-python/README.md

-#iot-api-python

-This project is an example Flask and React application that uses the InfluxDB API client library for Python.
+# iot-api-python

+This example project provides a Python server-side REST API that interacts with InfluxDB.
-The application is an adaptation of [InfluxData IoT Center](https://github.com/bonitoo-io/iot-center-v2), intentionally simplified to accompany the InfluxData IoT Starter tutorial.
+It is an adaptation of [InfluxData IoT Center](https://github.com/bonitoo-io/iot-center-v2), simplified to accompany the InfluxData IoT Starter tutorial.
+You can consume this API with the example [iot-api-ui](https://github.com/influxdata/iot-api-ui) React frontend.
+The project uses the [Flask](https://palletsprojects.com/p/flask/) framework and the InfluxDB API client library for Python.

 ## Features